aldehir/gpt-oss-adapter/README.md

 - **Provider Support**: Automatically maps fields based on the target provider (LM Studio, llama.cpp)

-- **Reasoning Effort**: Extracts `reasoning.effort` from requests and maps it to the appropriate provider field

 - **Caching**: Stores reasoning content from tool call responses and automatically injects it into subsequent requests